 Most people understand the concept of diversification quite well: don’t put all of your eggs in one basket.

-We constantly write about international diversification at Sovereign Research, i.e. ensuring that your assets, lifestyle, business, etc. isn’t all tied to the same country.
+We constantly write about international diversification at Sovereign Man, i.e. ensuring that your assets, lifestyle, business, etc. isn’t all tied to the same country.